archiejs/archiejs-docs/modules.md

   }
 ```

-If we had not added `__instantiateBeforeInjection: false`, archiejs would have created an
+If we had not added `__instantiateBeforeInjection: false`, archiejs would create an
-instance before injecting the same at modules where `ServiceAClass` is consumed.
+instance of `moduleA`, name it `ServiceAClass`, before injecting it in consumers.

 ### Part 2 - Starting the application - loading all archiejs modules